ULB-SeismoLab/Minions-Toolbox/README.md

 **approx_positioning.ipynb** : uses to extract satellite data from LogFile and reassignated an approximative location (median point).

+**response.ipynb** : uses to remove automatically the instrument response from minions' data

 ## Python codes (PyMod) :

 **LogExtract.py** : Python module to extract data from SmartSolo LogFiles